jwelch1123/Excel-DB/README.md

   - My previous manager used the phrase "Excel isn't a Database" so many times I started to wonder if you could.
 - Doesn't Pandas provide a DataFrame.to_sql method?
   - Yes, but I found that out after I was almost done.
 It doesn't do exactly the same thing...
-- What would you do differently?
-  - Fully read the Pandas and SQLite documentation before starting.

 ## Acknowledgements
 - Thank you Kelly Raymond for your mentorship and guidance.
-- Thanks to [code camp for providing a guide](https://www.freecodecamp.org/news/build-your-first-python-package/) to setting up a package version of this project.
-As well as [Arjan codes](https://www.youtube.com/watch?v=5KEObONUkik) for the video tutorial on the same topic.
+- Thanks to [code camp for providing a guide to build packages](https://www.freecodecamp.org/news/build-your-first-python-package/).
+As well as [Arjan codes](https://www.youtube.com/watch?v=5KEObONUkik) for the video tutorial convincing me it wasn't worth it.